 Climbing Finger Strength Analyzer

 The Climbing Finger Strength Analyzer will allow you to see how strong your fingers truly are.
 This will give you a basic idea of how hard you should be able to boulder and how much time you should invest in strength training to progress.
 It will also allow you to determine whether it’s strength or technique that is potentially holding you back!
-So get your weight belt, or a bucket full of sand, and hop on the hangboard, to see if you’re the next Alex Megos!
+So get your weight belt on, or a bucket full of sand, and hop on the hangboard, to see if you’re the next Alex Megos!
+Let me know in the comments, if the result was accurate for you!

 Climbing Finger Strength Analyzer Instructions